fabiocannas/fabiocannas.github.io/_posts/2025-08-18-Stopping-Azure-Application-Gateway-to-Save-Costs.md

 ## How to Stop Azure Application Gateway
 >**The Azure Application Gateway cannot be stopped from the Azure portal, you have to use az cli/Powershell or the [REST API](https://learn.microsoft.com/en-us/rest/api/application-gateway/application-gateways/stop?view=rest-application-gateway-2024-05-01&tabs=HTTP).**

+>**To stop/start an Azure Application Gateway you need to be assigned with the Contributor role.**

 ### Using Azure CLI

 ```bash